-Meanwhile, the greatest helplessness of a child is not being able to resist, not being able to call for help and even more painful - not being able to recount what he has experienced.
+Meanwhile, the greatest helplessness of a child is not being able to resist, not being able to call for help and even more painful - not being able to tell what he has experienced.
 That makes many incidents only discovered after parents review the camera or when the child's injuries have become obvious.
-So how many cases have never been discovered, how many cries have died behind the classroom door?
+So, how many cases have never been discovered, how many cries have died behind the classroom door?

 A child abuse case occurred in Quang Nam province. |

 Ms. Nguyen Thi Huong Ly - another parent in Chu Se district (Gia Lai province) said: "In the city, some classes have cameras, but in the district, most do not.
 If a child shows signs of abuse, the teacher will only be warned if there is no clear evidence.
-From there, fear and suspicion always exist in every parent like us."
+From that, fear and suspicion always exist in every parent like us."

 In addition, many kind preschool teachers also feel offended.
 Ms. Tran Thi Thuy (Pleiku City) shared: “Some people do wrong, causing the whole profession to be looked at with suspicion.
 We truly love children, but the pressure from prejudice makes the job even more difficult.”